cosmos72/schemesh/README.md

 Schemesh is a fusion between a Unix shell and a Lisp REPL - Chez Scheme REPL, to be exact.

-It supports interactive line editing and familiar POSIX shell syntax for starting commands, including redirections, pipelines, job concatenation with `&&` `||`, groups surrounded by `{ }`, and managing foreground/background jobs.
+It supports interactive line editing and familiar Unix shell syntax for starting commands, including redirections, pipelines, job concatenation with `&&` `||`, groups surrounded by `{ }`, and managing foreground/background jobs.